Problem Solution: Inheritance And Whole-Part Relationships

 };

-The Person, Project, and Recode member variables are private, so they cannot be accessed directly from the Employee class.
+The Person, Project, and Record member variables are private, so they cannot be accessed directly from the Employee class.
 The Employee class must use the public interfaces (i.e., the public member functions) of the superclass and the two part classes to access their private members.
 The exact formatting (e.g., spaces and new lines) is not logically significant.

-1. Inheritance: me is cast from an Employee to a Person so that out << (Person &)me matches the Person inserter function parameter list.
+1. Inheritance: The inserter casts the me parameter from an Employee to a Person, so that out << (Person &)me matches the Person inserter function parameter list.

-2. Composition: calls the Record inserter function.
+2. Composition: The Employee inserter calls the Record inserter using its me parameter and myRecord member variable.

-4. Prints the Employee id.
+4. Finally, the Employee inserter prints it id.